euantorano/serial.nim/README.md

-# nim-project-template
+# serialport.nim

-A template for personal Nim projects.
+A library to work with serial ports using pure Nim.